 During the events of Infinity, the Avengers left earth to confront and prevent the Builders from destroying all life in the galaxy.
 While the Avengers were off-planet, the mad titan Thanos decided to invade Earth.
 Prior to his invasion, Monica traveled to New York to "test drive" a new costume.
 While on patrol, she stopped a bank robbery committed by the Blue Streak.
 When she handed him over to the authorities they addressed her as "Spectrum," a new alias Monica is now calling herself.

-After returning to the costume shop, she encountered Blade, who apparently could not be seen in country.
+After returning to the costume shop, she had an encounter with Blade, who apparently could not be seen in-country.
 Although he was not supposed to be stateside, he wanted her help (presumably to kill vampires again).
 When Blade recruited Monica to fight vampires years ago, she was not too fond of him.
 She is somewhat annoyed to see him in the costume shop.
-They have a brief conversation, which was interrupted by the sound of explosions from downtown Manhattan.
+They have a brief conversation, cut short by the sound of explosions from downtown Manhattan.

 Monica informs Blade that if he wants her help, then he needs to help her first.
 She grabs a ridiculous costume (seemly on purpose) and offers it to him to disguise himself.
 Later, Monica and "Spider-Hero" (Blade) traveled to Manhattan to investigate.
 Once there, they crossed paths with Luke Cage and the Superior Spider-Man, who were fighting demons released by Thanos' general, Proxima Midnight.
 This "superior" Spider-Man is actually Doc Octopus who, unbeknownst to other heroes, has placed his mind inside Peter Parker's body (readers commonly refer to him as "SpOck").
 Luke was pleased to see Monica, but SpOck was quickly annoyed after she easily defeated the horde of demons he was fighting.

-Monica, Luke Cage, SpOck and Spider-Hero grouped together to form an ad hoc Avengers unit to fend off Proxima.
+Monica, Luke Cage, SpOck and Spider-Hero grouped together to form an ad hoc Avengers unit to fend off Proxima and her demons.
 After deducing that Monica was the most powerful among them, Proxima used her "black light" spear to quickly sideline her from the battle.
 The spear impelled and infected Monica's body.
 Luke was capable of fending off Proxima in hand to hand combat, but was ultimately bested.
-However, Proxima was unable to kill him (due to his unbreakable skin), so Thanos swapped out Proxima for his other general, Ebony Maw.
+However, Proxima was unable to kill him (due to his unbreakable skin), so Thanos swapped out Proxima for one of his other generals, Ebony Maw.
+Doctor Strange was captured and infected by Maw during earlier events of Infinity.
 Maw used his special abilities to manipulate Strange into summoning Shuma-Gorath.
-Doctor Strange was captured and infected by Maw during earlier events of Infinity.
 Despite being in a severely weakened state (due to slumber), Gorath's potential threat level alerted Dr. Adam Brashear (Blue Marvel).

 Powers and Abilities